A Language Model With Million Context Length For Raw Audio: Methodology

 \subsection{Prediction of the next sample}

 The transformer blocks yield the same size of the output as the input.
 The goal of our work is to predict the next 8-bit sample given the past context.
 Similar to a classification token used in problems such as image classification \cite{dosovitskiy2020image}, we use a single token in the final Transformer layer.
 This token can be any of the vectors from the final layer of the output and, can act as a classification token.
 This is because the attention mechanism can somehow figure out which token is important for classification as inputs are passed on as a list, and the attention mechanism is free to learn importance from any of the 64-length inputs (in our case).
 However, for the sake of consistency, we choose the 64th element (the last one) to act as a classification token.
 It has the same size as the embedding of the Transformer, i.e. 128.
 We now have this as our final latent space that is necessary and sufficient to predict the next sample.
 As a typical setup, this is passed on through a linear classification head, similar to the manner described in \cite{chen2020simple} to go from a latent space to a classification output.
 We use a linear layer of dimension 1024 followed by a 256 dim layer to produce the output space same as the number of possible states (256 states for 8-bit audio signals).
-The dropout rate chosen for the linear classification head is 0.2, with softmax activation to produce a probability distribution of the possible next sample.
-This also enables the model to do temperature, top-k, and other sampling techniques which can bring in diversity in the output.
-A linear activation and (mean-square-error) mse loss criterion would have not been able to do so, if we were to predict the actual values of the waveform (using mean-squared-error loss) instead of discrete bits
+The dropout rate chosen for the linear classification head is 0.2, with softmax activation get probability distribution of next sample.